 Falletta conducts Creston & Kay

-Multiple GRAMMY-winning conductor, Music Director of the Buffalo Philharmonic Orchestra and NOI+F audience favorite JoAnn Falletta leads the NOI Philharmonic’s next Naxos Records recording of American music.
+Multiple Grammy-winning conductor and NOI+F audience favorite JoAnn Falletta, the music director of the Buffalo Philharmonic Orchestra, leads the NOI Philharmonic’s next Naxos Records recording of American music.
 Saxophone virtuoso and dedicated educator Timothy McAllister joins Falletta and the NOI Philharmonic for Paul Creston’s Concerto for Alto Saxophone.
-Buffalo Philharmonic's Anna Mattix is a champion of Ulysses Kay's exquisite Pietà, written for solo English Horn and strings and inspired by the composer's stay in the Eternal City.
+Buffalo Philharmonic's Anna Mattix, renowned for her performances of Ulysses Kay's exquisite Pietà, joins the NOI Philharmonic for this piece written for solo English horn and strings, and inspired by the composer's stay in the Eternal City.

 Purcell (arr.
 Stucky): Funeral Music for Queen Mary

 Creston: Concerto for Alto Saxophone and Orchestra

 Kay: Pietà for English Horn and Strings